superluminar-io/workshop/content/labs/secure-access-to-aws/_index.md

 weight: 10
 ---

-# Securing your AWS environment
+# Secure Access to AWS

 After [securing your root account](/labs/secure-root-account.html), it is time to enable login via AWS Single Sign-On.